CharlesNRU/updates-automation/WSUS Scripts/Invoke-WSUSImportExportManager/README.md

 	<PoolSetting Name='RegularTimeInterval'>0</PoolSetting>
 </Action>
 ```
 This action allows you to configure settings for the IIS application pool for WSUS.
-The default parameters are not very good.
-See https://support.microsoft.com/en-ae/help/4490414/windows-server-update-services-best-practices for best practices according to Microsoft.
+See https://support.microsoft.com/en-ae/help/4490414/windows-server-update-services-best-practices for "best practices" according to Microsoft.
 You can adjust the settings in this action for your environment.

 ### Action - ShowLocallyPublishedUpdates
 ```xml